tracyhenry-visionOS/GenerativeDoodleArt_VisionOS/README.md

 4. Go to Signing & Capabilities.
 5. Select your development team.
 6. Select the Apple Vision Pro simulator as a build target.
-7. Build and run the
+7. Build and run the project.
+8. Select the museum scene, and move the character to the empty wall.
+9. Tap the character to start the demo

 ### Tutorials